joswr1ght/pptxindex/README.md

 ## Building a Concordance

 The concordance file is the file by which you specify the entries that will be used to generate your index.
-Your concordance file can be cery simple, matching a list of keywords to use when populating the index document, or it can be complex using Pythonic expressions.
+Your concordance file can be very simple, matching a list of keywords to use when populating the index document, or it can be complex using Pythonic expressions.

 The concordance file is a simple text file, in either Windows or Unix format.
 Lines beginning with a "#" are ignored as comments.
 Blank lines are also ignored.